Skip to content

 What if my ex claimed my child?

 Do not guess or file false information.
-Gather proof of where the child lived, such as school, medical, child care, or lease records.
+Gather proof of where the child lived, such as school, medical, child care, benefits, or lease records.
 A free tax clinic or legal aid office may help if there is a dispute.

 Can I still file after April 15, 2026?